Yeast extract: Vitam-R

 Vitam-R is a savory yeast extract spread made in Hameln, Germany, by the company Vitam Hefe-Produkt GmbH.
 It was first developed by Rückforth AG in Stettin (today's Szczecin, Poland) in 1925, following the discovery by Justus von Liebig that yeast could be concentrated.
-It is sometimes described as having a smoother flavor than similar products such as Marmite, Vegemite, or Cenovis.
-Unlike those brands, Vitam-R is not an iconic part of its home country's cuisine, but it, too, is described as having a love-it-or-hate-it flavor.
+It is sometimes described as having a smoother flavour than similar products such as Marmite, Vegemite, or Cenovis.
+Unlike those brands, Vitam-R is not an iconic part of its home country's cuisine, but it, too, is described as having a love-it-or-hate-it flavour.
 It is both vegan and by extension, vegetarian, and is sold primarily in Reformhaus health-food stores.

 Cenovis

 Cenovis is a product based on yeast extract that is similar to Marmite and Vegemite, rich in vitamin B1.
-In the form of a dark brown food paste, it is used to flavour soups, sausages, and salads.
+In the form of a dark brown food paste, it is used to flavour soups, sausages and salads.
 The most popular way to consume Cenovis, however, is to spread it on a slice of buttered bread, as stated on the product's packaging (it can also be blended directly into butter, and then spread on bread, or used as a filling in croissants and buns).

 Cenovis is popular in Switzerland (particularly Romandie).
 It was developed in Rheinfelden in 1931, on the initiative of a master brewer named Alex Villinger, and was subsequently produced by the company Cenovis SA.

 Other uses

 The nutrition-rich nature of yeast extract lends it to a variety of uses.
 It was historically popular as a vitamin supplement for humans.
 Rich in proteins and nucleotides, it currently finds use in animal feed and microbiology (see yeast extract agar) as nutritional supplements.
-It also finds use in cosmetics and skincare products due to moisturizing and alleged antioxidant properties.
+It also finds use in cosmetics and skincare products due to its moisturizing and alleged antioxidant properties.